3scale/3scale-operator/doc/developeraccount-reference.md

 | Reason | `reason` | string | Condition state reason |
 | Message | `message` | string | Condition state description |
 | LastTransitionTime | `lastTransitionTime` | timestamp | Last transition timestap |

+## Supported Actions
+* Create - creating the CR will create the developer account in the associated tenant
+* Delete - deleting the CR will delete the developer account in the associated tenant